Coaster Knitting Pattern {Herringbone Stitch}

 Yield: Coasters

-Make a set of knitted coasters with or without fringing.
+Make a set of knitted coasters with or without fringe.

-Great for using up your yarn stash - you can make them in any colours.
+A Great choice for stash-busting and using up your yarn stash - you can make them in any color.

 Difficulty Advanced Beginner